 Article VI.
 Procedural Rules and Business Policies

-- Any expenditure of funds for amounts greater and/or different purposes than those in the approved budget must be specifically approved by the Board.
+- Any expenditure of funds for amounts greater and/or different purposes than those in an approved budget must be specifically approved by the Board.

 - Any member having a project proposal which he/she would like undertaken by the organization must present that proposal at a business meeting with a budget consisting of a maximum amount of expenditures, an approximate breakdown of expenditures, and anticipated revenues.
-Upon approval of such a proposal, a copy of this budget must be furnished to the Treasurer.
+Upon approval of such a proposal, a copy of this budget must be furnished to the Board.
 Upon completion of the project, a file including all documentation and a financial report must be placed in the archive.
-All concerts and festivals will be handled in this manner with the exception of the annual midwinter benefit festival which shall be an ongoing project of the organization.
+Archives may be in electronic form.
+All events will be handled in this manner with the exception of any periodically recurring event.
+Periodically recurring events shall be treated as ongoing projects of the organization.

-- The location for the business office of this organization shall be restricted to within the boundaries of the city of Austin.
-The financial archives shall reside at the business office.
-The organization may also have or use such facilities either within or outside of the city of Austin, as the Board deems necessary.
+- The organization may have or use facilities either within or outside of the city of Austin, as the Board deems necessary.